-Question 51: Specify number of products infused from this donor:
+Question 80: Specify the number of products infused from this donor

-Report the number of products infused from the donor specified in question 31.
+Report the number of products infused from the donor being reported in this instance and selected in question 48.

 Single Product: CIBMTR defines a single product (i.e., cellular product) as cells collected from a single donor using the same mobilization cycle and collection method regardless of the number of collection days.